merely-useful/py-rse/chapters/chapter-abstracts.md

 The `argparse` Python module can be used to parse user input, and provides other expected command line functionality such as positional and optional arguments, and help messages.
-Python scripts can take input from files or directly from the standards input and write to fies or the standard output.
+Python scripts can take input from files or directly from standard input and write to fies or the standard output.
 When we write Python scripts we put the put `import` statements first, and use a special variable called `__name__`